-Constructing any kind of building requires a significant amount of preparation and planning.
+Constructing any kind of building requires a significant amount of preparation and planning with a trusted partner.
 While planning the job is important if you want to avoid making critical mistakes during the construction process, it’s also necessary in order for the building to be legal in the city of Los Angeles.
 Keep in mind that everything from constructing a new home to converting the use of a room will require a building plan.

 A building plan is essentially a graphical representation of what the building you’re constructing will look like once construction has been completed.
 These plans can help you determine how much a project is going to cost, which is useful when creating an initial budget.